 That’s where the money goes

 It was the Victorians who were responsible for turning these barroom songs and cheers into nursery rhymes.
 Mother Goose was invited into the children’s bedroom but Wee Willie Winkie needed to stay outside.
 Persecution and prostitution were scrubbed clean, so blind mice, lost sheep and imported trees could help teach.
-Even Mary needed to be spit spot and English proper and not a homicidal maniac.
+Even Mary needed to be spit spot clean and not a homicidal maniac.
 But make no mistake, the genesis of most of these rhymes was infused with alcohol and steeped in misery, which brings me to the reason why I started this essay.
 It didn’t start with any of the nursery rhyme but an Irish ballad.

 Down in the Willow Garden